alexdon256/Power_System_State_Estimation_with_CUDA/docs/API.md

 The State Estimation library provides a comprehensive API for power system state estimation with CUDA acceleration and real-time update capabilities.

+**Library Type:** The library is built as a **shared library (DLL on Windows, .so on Linux)** with all public APIs properly exported using the `SLE_API` macro.
+This ensures proper symbol visibility and allows dynamic linking.

 **Latest Updates:**
+- **Shared Library (DLL/.so)**: Project now builds as a DLL/shared library with proper symbol export
 - Convenience methods for easier usage (`configureForRealTime()`, `loadFromFiles()`, etc.)
 - Comparison reports for measured vs estimated values
 - 3-level multi-area hierarchy (Region → Area → Zone)